Crunchy Sponge Candy (Chocolate Covered)

 How to Make Sponge Candy

-What you end up producing is a candy that looks like it would be complex and could only be made by professionals.
+You end up producing a candy that looks like it would be complex; only be made by professionals.

-After making this you will see just how straightforward it actually is.
+After making this you will see just how straightforward it actually is, and you will become the professional.

 Now for the fun exciting part!